lintweaker/xmos-native-dsd/README.md

 #### Verifify that is works

-To verify that native DSD playback actually works, play back a DSD file using either MPD or the playdsd.py python script and check the 'hw_params' file for your ALSA audio device.
+To verify that native DSD playback actually works, play back a DSD file using either *MPD* or the *playdsd.py* script and check the 'hw_params' file of your ALSA audio device.

 Example for a DSD64 file: